-- 6.2.1 No geotechnical data relating to the angle of internal friction, cohesion or strength of the peat is available at the time of writing.
+- 6.2.1 No geotechnical data relating to the angle of internal friction, cohesion or strength of the peat is available at the time of writing for the Proposed Scheme.
 Should such data become available, it should be utilised to update the quantitative assessment of peat stability.
-Modelling using geotechnical software should also be undertaken, with a specific focus on peat stability in those areas identified as 'Moderate' risk or above where infrastructure is proposed. - 6.2.2 Monitoring of groundwater levels, including shallow groundwater in peat, should also be undertaken for a twelve-month period prior to construction in order to understand the expected annual cycle of fluctuation in groundwater levels and therefore, the levels that might be deemed exceptionally high and indicate a higher peat landslide hazard.
-Threshold levels above which groundwater is considered exceptionally high should be included in any 'stop criteria' to temporarily halt construction until levels have fallen again.
+Modelling using geotechnical software should also be undertaken, with a specific focus on peat stability in those areas identified as 'Moderate' risk or above where infrastructure is proposed. - 6.2.2 Monitoring of groundwater levels, including shallow groundwater in selected areas of peat, should also be undertaken for a twelve-month period prior to construction to understand the expected annual cycle of fluctuation in groundwater levels and therefore, the levels that might be deemed exceptionally high and indicate a higher peat landslide hazard.
+Threshold levels above which groundwater is considered exceptionally high should be included in any 'stop criteria' to temporarily halt construction until levels have fallen again, as described in the Outline Peat Management Plan in Appendix 10.6 (Volume 2).